Crash of a Short S.25 Sunderland off Port Said: 12 killed

 Circumstances:

-The four engine seaplane left the bay of Abu Qir by night for a maritime patrol flight.
-Shortly after take off, during the initial climb, the engine number one caught fire.
-The captain attempted to return for an emergency landing but due to smoke spread in the cockpit, he lost control of the aircraft that crashed into the sea few hundred yards off shore.
+The four engine seaplane departed the bay of Abukir (Abu Qir) on a night maritime patrol flight.
+Shortly after takeoff from the bay, while in initial climb, the engine number one caught fire.
+The captain attempted to return for an emergency landing but due to smoke spreading in the cockpit, he lost control of the airplane that crashed into the sea few hundred metres offshore.
 Eight crew members were killed while six others were injured.

 Crew: